Fraud by Misrepresentation

 What makes a representation false under the Fraud Act?

 The person making it knows that it is, or might be, untrue or misleading

-The key requirement here is the intention.
-To give an example, if a former manager of a supermarket believes that the food sold is of a low standard and therefore people should avoid that store for the benefit of their health, so decides to make public allegations of rat infestation at the premises, he cannot be guilty of making a fraudulent misrepresentation.
-He has made a statement, it is false, and he knows it is so it is probably dishonest, but he appears not to have done it to cause loss to the supermarket or personal gain, rather for some sort of misplaced view of public protection.
-On the other hand, if he expressly wants that store to lose money and be closed down and that is why he makes the false allegations, he could well be guilty of a fraudulent misrepresentation.
+Fraud by misrepresentation solicitors might use the example of a former manager of a supermarket who believes that the food sold is of a low standard and therefore people should avoid that store for the benefit of their health.
+They decide to make public allegations of a rat infestation at the premises - they cannot be guilty of making a fraudulent misrepresentation.
+They have made a statement, it is false, and they knows it is so it is probably dishonest, but they appear not to have done it to cause loss to the supermarket or personal gain, rather for some sort of misplaced view of public protection.
+On the other hand, if they expressly wants that store to lose money and be closed down and that is why he makes the false allegations, he could well be guilty of a fraudulent misrepresentation.

-As stated above, any behaviour involving dishonestly making a false statement or indication in the course of any dealings for personal gain or so that someone else suffers loss falls into this category.
-This of course covers a very wide range of activities; from allegations of collecting money for non-existent charities at one end of the spectrum to major complex conspiracies at the other.
-However, some common large scale operations that a fraud solicitor specialising in fraud defence should be aware of are listed below.
+Any behaviour involving dishonestly making a false statement or indication in the course of any dealings for personal gain or so that someone else suffers loss falls into this category.
+This covers a wide range of activities - from allegations of collecting money for non-existent charities at one end of the spectrum to major complex conspiracies at the other.
+However, some common large scale operations that fraud by misrepresentation solicitors should be aware of are listed below.

 False information about the viability of a company on the balance sheet before a sale

 ‘Ponzi style' frauds (A notable example is the Bernard Madoff case, in which the total loss was estimated to be 18 billion USD.)

 So-called '419 scams' and ‘phishing', usually internet based

 Any kind of company set up to provide a service that the directors have no intention of carrying out